d2l-ai/d2l-en/chapter_multilayer-perceptrons/backprop.md

 These are then used for backpropagation where the compute order on the graph is reversed.

-Take the aforementioned simple network as an example to illustrate.
+Take the aforementioned simple network as an illustrative example.
 On the one hand,
 computing the regularization term :eqref:`eq_forward-s` during forward propagation depends on the current values of model parameters $\mathbf{W}^{(1)}$ and $\mathbf{W}^{(2)}$.
-They are given by the optimization algorithm according to backpropagation in the latest iteration.
+They are given by the optimization algorithm according to backpropagation in the most recent iteration.
 On the other hand,
 the gradient calculation for the parameter :eqref:`eq_backprop-J-h` during backpropagation